ucquantum/momentum/bylaws.md

 ### Section 3: All current members of UChicago Quantum Society are elligible to apply to be board members for the next academic school year.
 Current board members need not reapply to be a part of the board for the next academc year.

-### Section 4: The Officer application process will be resolved internally by the current board during Spring Quarter.
-Officers will not begin serving as such until Spring Quarter is over.
+### Section 4: The Board application process will be resolved internally by the current board during Spring Quarter.
+Board Members will not begin serving as such until Spring Quarter is over.

 ### Section 4: Duties:

-	1. The President shall make the handle all official business and communication with parties outside of the membership of the UChicago Quantum Society, with the exception of those designated in the description of other officer positions.
+	1. The President shall make the handle all official business and communication with parties outside of the membership of the UChicago Quantum Society, with the exception of those designated in the description of other board positions.
 The President is also responsible for all official paperwork and shall serve as the primary contact of the group.
 The President will direct all meetings.

 	2. The Vice President shall work closely with the President to achieve the goals of the UChicago Quantum Society and serve as a liaison to all RSO collaborations.
 The Vice President will also assume the President’s responsibilities if they are unable to do so (absent, sick, etc.).